In this guide, you can learn why digital transformation matters, what successful initiatives look like, and how to avoid common pitfalls.

 What is digital sales transformation?

-Successful digital sales transformation is a change that fuels existing business and creates new growth paths.
+Successful digital sales transformation is a change that fuels existing businesses and creates new growth paths.
 It goes beyond simplistic annual changes in responsibilities, compensation models, and the deployment of new technologies.
 Instead, it must address the pillars of digital change:

 - Understand digital customer buying behaviour